Smi0001/my-article/README.md

 ```
 4. Enter **npm install** (press enter, this will install all dependencies of the project, and it would be ready to run).

-# Step to Run the Project:
+# Steps to Run the Project:

 1. Open Node.JS command prompt and execute **npm start**
 2. Enter command **ng serve --open**